plone/training/deployment/ansible.rst

       handlers:
         ... handlers for our own tasks; roles usually have their own

-If we want to pass variables to roles, we just add their keys and values to the mapping.
+If we want to pass variables to roles, we add their keys and values to the mapping.

 Take a look at the ``when: install_loadbalancer|default(True)`` line above.
 A ``when`` key in a role or task mapping sets a condition for execution.